 Results

 We invited 1,100 prospective respondents to participate in the survey.
 543 responded, of whom 18% (97) did not engage beyond section 1 (respondent’s characteristics) and their data were excluded.
-Of the remaining 446 respondents, a further 16.4% (89) and 3.7% (20) did not answer any questions beyond sections 2 and 3, respectively; this left 62.1% (337) respondents who completed the full survey (Fig 1).
-When we compared the characteristics of excluded and included respondents, we found no notable differences (Appendix 3 - 'respondent’s and non-respondent’s characteristics’ in the online supplementary materials).
+A further 16.4% (89) and 3.7% (20) did not answer any questions beyond sections 2 and 3, respectively; this left 62.1% (337) respondents who completed the full survey (Fig 1).
+When we compared the characteristics of excluded and included respondents, we found no notable differences (Appendix 3 - 'respondents and non-respondents’ characteristics’ in the online supplementary materials).

 Respondent characteristics

-We obtained responses from 27 countries out of the 33 countries, with two-thirds of all respondents from four countries (Brazil: 116, India: 77, the Philippines: 62, and China: 39).
+We obtained responses from 27 countries out of the 33 countries, with two-thirds of all respondents from four countries (Brazil: 116, India: 77, the Philippines: 62, and China: 39) (Table 1) .
 We obtained more than 10 responses from three other countries (Nigeria: 37, Uganda: 20 and Mozambique: 13), whilst the remaining 20 countries (Angola, Pakistan, Bangladesh, Kenya, Papua New Guinea, Sierra Leone, Democratic Republic of Congo, Zambia, Zimbabwe, South Africa, Lesotho, United Republic of Tanzania, Congo-Brazzaville, Ethiopia, Myanmar, Central African Republic, Indonesia, Liberia, Namibia, Russian Federation) offered 10 or fewer responses; no response was received from six countries (Cambodia, Democratic People’s Republic of Korea, Gabon, Mongolia, Thailand, Vietnam)(Fig 1).

 Thirty-five percent of respondents described themselves as ‘TB programme manager/ supervisor/ coordinator’ (referred henceforth as National TB Programme [NTP] managers), and a similar proportion (36%) described themselves as working directly with people with TB in primary, secondary, or tertiary health care.
 Half of the remaining respondents (14%) were ‘the UNION/ WHO/ other non-governmental organisation consultants/ advocates/ advisors’ referred henceforth as Consultants (Fig 2).
-When asked specifically about their role in the organisation or TB service, 162 (36%) described it as ‘clinician/ TB healthcare professional’, 105 (24%) as ‘service manager’ and 78 (17%) as ‘advocacy or advisory’.
-This indicates that not all health care workers had a clinical role, and not all NTP managers described their role as a service manager (Table 3 in Appendix 3 - 'respondent’s and non-respondent’s characteristics’ in the online supplementary materials).
+When asked specifically about their role in the organisation or TB service, 162 (36%) described it as ‘clinician/ TB healthcare professional’, 105 (24%) as ‘service manager’ and 78 (17%) as ‘advocacy or advisory’ (Table 1).
+This indicates that not all health care workers had a clinical role, and not all NTP managers described their role as a service manager (Table 3 in Appendix 3 - 'respondents and non-respondents’ characteristics’ in the online supplementary materials).

 HIV, diabetes mellitus, depression, tobacco use, and alcohol misuse disorders were consistently mentioned as the most common and concerning comorbid conditions or risk factors in people with TB.
+Most TB health professionals recalled multimorbidity mentioned in TB clinical guidelines and a slightly fewer proportion thought it was mentioned in TB policies (Fig 3).
+TB programme managers were more likely to refer to policy documents and strategic plans as opposed to clinicians who mostly remembered it being mentioned in clinical guidelines.